Page Refresh AI

 What is a content refresh priority scorecard?

 A content refresh priority scorecard is a simple way to compare old pages before editing.
-It scores search demand, business value, freshness risk, edit effort, and internal-link context so you can choose one URL to inspect first.
+It scores search evidence, business value, freshness risk, edit effort, internal-link context, and AI readability so you can choose one URL to inspect first.

 When should I use this scorecard?